Trekky12/spark_smartswitch/README.md

-<sup>1</sup>we are not associated with Spark, SONOS or IFTTT in any form.
-We are just two students making their homes a bit smarter
+<sup>1</sup><small>we are not associated with Spark, SONOS or IFTTT in any form.
+We are just two students making their homes a bit smarter</small>

 ## Hardware
 * [Spark.io Core ](https://www.spark.io/)